TheMojoMan/xiaomi-pipa/README.md

 # NEWS
  - 2025.06.09: Updated Ubuntu, removed automount of esp in /etc/fstab, removed cloud-init packages
  - Added files and instructions for multiboot on pipa.
-Thanks to rmux for improving readability of my initial instructions a lot!
+See above.
  - 2025.05.06: Several people report about Ubuntu/Fedora not booting properly or working unreliably.
 Therefore, I mark these images now as **EXPERIMENTAL**.
 Might be kernel problems - unfortunately, it is unclear right now.
  - 2025.04.24: I have uploaded "Fedora 42" for pipa!
    Install instructions (see below) apply accordingly i.e. you find the files in folder "2025.04.24-Fedora42" on my mega.nz page, root image name is "fedora-42-pipa.img.xz" and package manager in Fedora is "dnf" instead of "apt".